Emotional Flooding: How To Cope With Overflowing Emotions

 • Highly Sensitive People.
 Early in life, many people are taught that sensitivity is a personality flaw.
 While this certainly isn't the case, as highly sensitive people are typically incredibly empathetic, creative, and conscientious, they are also more susceptible to this type of flooding.
 These individuals experience emotions more vividly than other people, and their brains are actually wired differently.

-• Unfortunately, boys aren't commonly taught to effectively deal with their emotions in childhood, instead of being encouraged to "toughen up" in emotional situations.
-This lack of skills carries over into adulthood, and the likelihood of emotional overload rises.
+• Unfortunately, some boys aren't commonly taught to effectively deal with their emotions in childhood, instead of being encouraged to "toughen up" in emotional situations.
+This lack of skills can carry over into adulthood, and the likelihood of emotional overload rises.

 How to help others who experience emotional flooding